Which of the following best describes constitutional isomers? | Channels for Pearson+

 1

-Begin by understanding the concept of isomers in organic chemistry.
-Isomers are compounds that have the same molecular formula but differ in some aspect of their structure or arrangement.
+Understand the concept of isomers: Isomers are compounds with the same molecular formula but different structures or arrangements of atoms.

 Watch next